MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

 **Azure SQL Managed Instance**

-EventName: MakeManagedDbInaccessible
+EventName: MakeManagedDatabaseInaccessible

 Status: Succeeded

-Description: Database on managed server is inaccessible and requires user to re-establish access to Azure Key Vault Key.
+Description: Database { database_name} on managed server {server_name} is inaccessible and requires user to re-establish access to Azure Key Vault Key.

-**Event when db comes online after manual key re-validation**

-**Azure SQL Database**

-EventName: MakeDatabaseAccessible

-Status: Succeeded

-Description: Database access to Azure key vault key has been reestablished and database is now online.

-**Azure SQL Managed Instance**

-EventName: MakeManagedDbAccessible

-Status: Succeeded

-Description: Access to Azure Key Vault Key has been re-established and all managed databases in server is now online.

 **Event when re-validation of Azure Key Vault key access has succeeded and the db is coming back online**